cameron-raymond/SDS-Thesis/README.md

 This research is being conducted by Cameron Raymond, an MSc student at the University of Oxford, under the supervision of Dr. Peaks Krafft and Dr. Joss Wright, faculty members at the the University of the Arts London and the University of Oxford respectively - and in collaboration with Dr. Emma Spiro a faculty member at the University of Washington.

-If you have any questions about this research, do not hesitate to contact Cameron Raymond at [cameron.raymond@oii.ox.ac.uk](mailto:cameron.raymond@oii.ox.ac.uk.
+If you have any questions about this research, do not hesitate to contact Cameron Raymond at [cameron.raymond@oii.ox.ac.uk](mailto:cameron.raymond@oii.ox.ac.uk).